wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/transforming-message-content.md

       </tr>
       <tr>
         <td>Save in project</td>
-        <td>Specify the <b>Registry Resource project</b> where the data mapper configuration should be saved.
-The <b>SampleServicesRegistry</b> project is created at the time of creating the ESB Solution project and will selected by default.
+        <td>Specify the <b>Registry Resource module</b> where the data mapper configuration should be saved.
+The <b>SampleServicesRegistryResources</b> module created at the time of creating the integration project will selected by default.
       </td>
       </tr>
     </table>